marcietolbert/Building-the-Ultimate-Cybersecurity-HomeLab/README.md

 **Building the Ultimate Cybersecurity HomeLab** is a series created by Francois B. Arthanas, founder of <a href="https://www.cyberprostraining.com">Cyber Pros Training</a>.
 The introductory video for the series is available on his <a href="https://www.youtube.com/watch?v=KTuzRKmdmlQ">YouTube</a> channel.
 As the **Building the Ultimate Cybersecurity HomeLab** has paid sections only accessible through Cyber Pros Training, I will limit this write-up to the free modules uploaded to YouTube.

-I have chosen to do a write-up on this project in conjunction labs from Mr. Arthanas’s **CompTIA Network+ Free Training** found here.

-This lab will provide an environment for the practical application of core security concepts.
-I will also be installing Cisco Packet Tracer, which will serve as an additional resource for understanding key networking fundamentals.
+It is also crucial to have a fundamental understanding of networking, as these principles serve as the backbone for all cybersecurity concepts.
+To deepen this understanding, I will be integrating practical labs from Mr. Arthanas’s **CompTIA Network+ Fee Training**, which can be accessed <a href="https://www.youtube.com/live/2w8WOGUSfGI?si=qUyvRd8MYpwnz0IS">here</a>.
+This combination of theoretical knowledge and hands-on experience will provide a comprehensive foundation in both networking and cybersecurity.

-I would like to extend my gratitude to Francois for creating this incredible project!
+I want to extend my gratitude to Francois for creating this incredible project!
 I will be updating this write-up as more labs are introduced.

-As always, my goal in documenting this and every project in this portfolio is to showcase the practical knowledge and experience I've gained through labbing.
+As always, my goal in documenting every project in this portfolio is to showcase the practical knowledge and experience I've gained through learning.

 ### Tools and Software Used

-- Draw.io (Logcial Diagramming)
+- Draw.io (Logical Diagramming)
 - VMware Workstation Pro (Hypervisor)
 - Kali (Attack Machine)
 - Metasploitable (Vulnerable Target)
-- Ubuntu Client for Regular workstation
+- Ubuntu Client (Regular Workstation)
 - Ubuntu Server (Wazah | SIEM/Security Monitoring)
 - Flare VM (Win10 | Reverse Engineering/Sandboxed Malware Analysis Machine)
 - Security Onion for